biud436/vscode-rgss-script-compiler/README.md

 ruby -v
 ```

-If Ruby is installed properly, you should see the version number displayed (e.g., `v2.6.8`).
+If Ruby is installed properly, you should see the version number displayed (e.g., `ruby 3.2.1`).

 # Maintainer and Contributors